Overview, step-by-step guide, and other resources.

 This how-to guide serves as a general reference for both novices and any seasoned lawyers looking for a thorough review of the topic before proceeding to more in-depth analysis and research.

-If you’re facing a legal issue, use an online database of attorneys in your city or search for an attorney by legal issue after reading this guide.
+If you’re facing a legal issue, browse attorneys in your city or search for an attorney by legal issue.

 Jump to ↓